-The Working Families and Small Business Health Coverage Act of 2007 also provided substantial grants to over 200 Maryland small businesses that had previously been unable to provide health care for their employees.
+- Supporting employees of small businesses: The Governor’s Working Families and Small Business Health Coverage Act of 2007 also provided substantial grants to over 200 Maryland small businesses that had previously been unable to provide health care for their employees.

-- The Governor and General Assembly, with substantial assistance from CareFirst BlueCross BlueShield, enacted legislation that closes the prescription drug “donut hole” for many Maryland seniors by covering more of their prescription drug costs.
+- Eliminating the donut hole for seniors: The Governor and General Assembly, with substantial assistance from CareFirst BlueCross BlueShield, enacted legislation that closes the prescription drug “donut hole” for many Maryland seniors by covering more of their prescription drug costs.
 To date, over 23,000 seniors have enrolled and benefited from this legislation.